froberge/ocp-pipeline/README.md

 #### Option 1:

-Create the entire project using this script:
+Create the entire project using this script: We use a loops since the installation of the operators can delay things.

 ```
-  oc apply -k setup/overlays/prod
+until oc apply -k setup/overlays/demo
+do
+  sleep 20
+done
 ```
 :warning: if you use that option the demo is over, just review what was created in your cluster and execute the pipelinerun or trigger.